Just Published with Oxford University Press: September, 2022

-The following is a description and table of contents for my recently finished book manuscript.
-If you are interested in reading any of it, be in touch.
-It is currently under review.
+The following is a description and table of contents for my recently published book.

-Green Light Ethics: A theory of consent and its moral metaphysics
+Green Light Ethics: A theory of permissive consent and its moral metaphysics

 This book is about permissive consent – the moral tool we use to give another person permission to do what would otherwise be forbidden.
 For instance, consent to enter my home gives you permission to do what would otherwise be trespass.
 This transformation is the very thing that philosophers count as consent – which is why we call it a normative power.
 It is something individuals can do, by choice, to change the moral or legal world.
 But what human acts or attitudes render consent?
 When do threats, offers, or lies undermine the transformative power of consent?
 To answer these questions, theorists of consent often pick out something of value in human life – like autonomy or accountability – and argue that whatever features of consent best promote those values are its true features.
 I critique this approach.
 But how else can we theorize a power so magical that it turns thefts into gifts, murder into euthanasia, and rape into lovemaking?